jacques42/photobooth/README.md

 **************
 Remote Trigger
 **************
 The trigger server controls and coordinates sending commands via socket.io to the photobooth client.
 Next to a hardware button, any socket.io client can connect to the trigger server over the network, and send a trigger command.
-This gives full flexibility to integrate other backend systems for trigger sinals.
+This gives full flexibility to integrate other backend systems for trigger signals.

 - Channel: `photobooth-socket`
 - Commands: `start-picture`, `start-collage`